Rajapattai: Filming

 Filming began in June 2011, with the first schedule, during which filming was held in and around Chennai, lasting for 60 days.
 In August 2011, the first song was shot for five days in Mahabalipuram, with Vikram, Deeksha Seth and fifty back-up dancers participating.
 The team subsequently shot scenes in a set worth ₹ 4 million that was erected at Senthil Studios in Saligramam, Chennai, while the next schedule was to be shot in Thiruvannaamalai and Pondicherry.
 In October 2011, filming was held near the Ramachandra Medical College in Chennai.
 Few days later, the crew was shooting a song and several stunt sequences near Karaikudi, and later in Kumbakonam.
 The climax scene that was canned for eight days at the Binny Mills in Chennai, had reportedly cost approximately ₹ 30 million.
 During the last week of October and early November, Saloni Aswani, who had previously starred in Madurai Veeran, was shooting for the song "Villadhi Villain" along with Vikram at the AVM Studios, Chennai.
 The item number, featuring Shriya Saran and Reemma Sen, was initially to be filmed in Japan, however, since Suseenthiran was not satisfied with the locations, he decided to can it in Lucca, Italy.
 Other locations in Italy where filming was held include Volterra, Monteriggioni and Montecatini Terme.

 Music

 Rajapattais score and soundtrack are composed by Yuvan Shankar Raja, becoming his first work for a Vikram-starrer.
 The album's Telugu version was launched first on 21 November 2011 at Taj Deccan in Hyderabad, Andhra Pradesh.
 The original Tamil version was released two days later at the Anna Centenary Auditorium in Kotturpuram, Chennai.

 Release

 In early November 2011, reports confirmed that Sun Pictures had bought the domestic distribution rights of the film.
 However two weeks later, Sun Pictures cancelled the deal and opted out.
 Subsequently, Gemini Film Circuit acquired the theatrical release rights, confirming the film' release for the Christmas weekend on 23 December 2011.
 The Telugu version would be released one week later, distributed by Suresh Movies.
-The film released about 500+ screens worldwide.

-The film accounted for 64% of the takings in Chennai box office in its second weekend.